anbox-cloud/discourse-docs/ref/anbox-https-api.md

 The above command will yield out 24 frame rate raw video output and send them to Anbox via the exposed video stream socket.

-Similar to uploading a static image to anbox, the video frame size must match the one of the resolution you got from the camera information API.
+Similar to uploading a static image to Anbox, the video frame size must match the one of the resolution you got from the camera information API.
 For example, if you get 1280(w) x 720(h) resolution from the response of the camera info API, and the size of the video frame encoded in the uploaded video file is 320x640, you have to scale the video frame to the required size in some manners, otherwise you may get artefacts.

 With ffmpeg, you can do: